-The Ministry of Education is in charge of the organization of School Education in all its levels (Grades1-12).
-The Ministry’s responsibilities include the development of education policies, curricula and schoolbooks; development of student performance evaluation mechanisms; overseeing the work process in schools; and providing technical and administrative support for teaching and administrative personnel in schools.
-The Directorates General of Education across all governorates are in charge of the implementation of the ministry’s plan, and in return, the Ministry is gradually working towards conferring more financial and administrative powers on these Directorates.
+The Ministry of Education is in charge of managing the school education in all stages (Grades1-12).
+The Ministry’s responsibilities include the development of education policies, curricula and schoolbooks, development of student performance assessment mechanisms; overseeing the work progress in schools and providing technical and administrative support for teaching and administrative personnel in schools.
+The Directorates General of Education across all governorates are in charge of the implementation of the Ministry’s plan, and in return, the Ministry is gradually working towards conferring more financial and administrative powers to these Directorates.

-The School Education System comprises the following: pre-school education, public and private school education.
+The School Education System comprises pre-school education, public and private school education.

 The Ministry of Education attaches great importance to pre-school education and is keen to increase enrollment rates in that cycle through engaging the private sector to provide this service.
-In the 2005/2006 academic year, the Ministry implemented the preparatory classes in the government schools for the first cycle (1-4) of basic education across schools in remote areas where kindergartens are unavailable.
-The Ministry is also in charge of supervising Quran schools which focus on teaching the Holy Quran and Hadith, in addition to basic reading and math skills.
+In the 2004/2005 academic year, the Ministry implemented the pre-school classes in the first cycle (1-4) of basic education government across schools in remote areas where kindergartens are unavailable.

 Public school education comprises the following:

 - Cycle 1 (Grades 1 – 4): Students of both sexes are taught in the same classes.
 The staff in these schools is exclusively females.